Yanniga01/gilliansperkin.github.io/_posts/2026-03-14-campaigner-pricing-explained.md

     <h2>Who Gets the Best Value at Each Price Point</h2>

     <h3>Starter ($59/mo)</h3>
-    <p>A reasonable pick if you have under 5,000 contacts, don't need SMS, and want access to 900+ templates and solid automation without paying more. <strong>The caveat:</strong> if you grow past 5,000 contacts, you're immediately jumping to $179/month — there's no mid-tier.</p>
+    <p>A reasonable pick if you have under 5,000 contacts, don't need SMS, and want access to 900+ templates and solid automation without paying more. <strong>The caveat:</strong> if you grow past 5,000 contacts, you're immediately jumping to $179/month — there's no mid‑tier.</p>

     <h3>Essential ($179/mo)</h3>
-    <p><strong>The sweet spot for most mid-sized businesses.</strong> You're getting SMS, multivariate testing, dynamic content, and 25,000 contacts — features that cost considerably more elsewhere.</p>
+    <p><strong>The sweet spot for most mid‑sized businesses.</strong> You're getting SMS, multivariate testing, dynamic content, and 25,000 contacts — features that cost considerably more elsewhere.</p>

     <h3>Advanced ($649/mo)</h3>
     <p>Only makes sense at 100,000+ contacts or if your team needs the higher SMS send limits.
 Most businesses will never need this tier.</p>